nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 When calling **the reference** to `character`'s `introduction` method, the `this` keyword references the global object once again.

-This can become problematic organizing your code using objects and then passing those organized methods as callbacks to other functions.
-When the callbacks functions are executed, their `this` value won't reference the organizing object any longer.
+The above issue can become problematic when organizing your code using objects and then passing your methods as callbacks to other functions.
+When the callback functions are executed, their `this` value won't reference the organizing object any longer.

 ```javascript